 No doubt about it... as a small engine pro, you can cash in on the huge demand for qualified men in one of America's fastest growing industries.
-You'll be able to command top hourly rates of from \$10.00 to \$15.00 per hour - and that's just for labor.
-A simple tune up earns as much as \$17.50 for less than an hours work and notes empired and experience less than an hours work, and parts, engines and accessories will add even more to the profits.
+You'll be able to command top hourly rates of from \$10.00 to \$15.00 per hour-and that's just for labor.
+A simple tune-up earns as much as \$17.50 for less than an hours work, and parts, engines and accessories will add even more to the profits. will add even more to the profits.